0abdullah0/DisneyStore_Scrapping/README.txt

 NOTE:
 ----------
-All products were stored in in-memory database (h2DB) so in each run will be destroyed
+All products were stored in in-memory database (h2DB) so in each run data will be destroyed